 Salento is about an hour from Pereira and Armenia.
 The latter city has more regular services to Salento (three buses per hour) and detailed information is available on the bus station website: www.terminalarmenia.com.
 There are only four buses per day from Pereira at present.
 Travellers should note that some of the guesthouses in Salento have issued warnings about thefts on these buses, so watch your belongings.
 To get to Pereira or Armenia from Bogotá, travellers can choose between taking a bus or flying.
 Flights are cheap if you book well in advance (keep an eye on www.skyscanner.com).

 Getting around in Salento is easy.
 The town is small enough to navigate on foot.
-The walk to the coffee farms only takes 45 minutes, but it would be a pity to zip by the beautiful countryside.
+The walk to the coffee farms only takes 45 minutes, but it would be a pity to zip through the beautiful countryside.
 Only Parque Nacional Los Nevados requires road transport.
 For this purpose, jeeps leave hourly from the main square in Salento.

 Apart from Hostal Jerico (see above), there are many other accommodation options in Salento.
 Hotel El Jardín, with its beautiful garden, will appeal to mid-range travellers.
 Many backpackers rave about La Serrana due to its tranquil out of town setting.
 Similarly, Estrella Sin Fronteras is popular with budget-conscious travellers who want lodgings close to the town centre.
 French travellers love this place!